Latina Conference 2021 "Connecting Latinas of Influence"April 8, 2021 | Everywhere

 Castaneda married her high school sweetheart and is the proud mom of three beautiful daughters—including a 2020 Newbury High School graduate.
 She enjoys deepening her new roots with her family in Ventura County, and getting to know all of the iconic spots along the Central Coast.

+We have several special events planned throughout the year.
 For more details please contact Richard Sandoval via email @ RDS@Hispaniclifestyle.com or call 213.705.3322